 In September 2019, a double bachelor's degree in Law (bachelor of Laws + bachelor's degree in Law) has been launched, taught jointly by King’s College London and Pompeu Fabra University in Barcelona.

 Students who wish to receive perfectly dual legal training in terms of language and content (English common law and Spanish law) are most welcome.
 The first two years are taken in London and the last two in Barcelona.
 For this reason, the admissions procedure will be handled by UCAS, the UK’s central university admissions office.
-Applications must be submitted in mid-January 2020, long before ordinary pre-registrations for the Catalan and Spanish University System take place!
+Applications must be submitted until the 26 of January 2022, long before ordinary pre-registrations for the Catalan and Spanish University System take place!

 You will be able to identify and analyse social conflicts and the means of settling them.

 You will be capable of using critical legal reasoning to argue and negotiate effectively.